WindyLab/FlyingToolbox/task_planning/README.md

 - Add waypoints by clicking

-- Support for multi-UAV trajectory planning
+- Support for multi-MAVs trajectory planning

 - Allow editing and deleting trajectories